-An initial offering of Units is being undertaken at the date hereof by the Manager on behalf of the Fund at a price of \$10.00 per Unit for the first issuance of Units.
-Thereafter, the purchase price per Unit will be an amount calculated equal to the Net Asset Value Per Unit subscribed for and may vary from Class to Class.
+The final purchase price per Unit is an amount equal to the Net Asset Value Per Unit subscribed for and may vary from Class to Class.
 The Net Asset Value Per Unit for subscriptions which are received and accepted by the Manager before the close of business on a Valuation Day will be calculated as of that Valuation Day.
-The Net Asset Value Per Unit for subscriptions received and accepted after such time will be calculated on the next following Valuation Day.
+The Net Asset Value Per

+Unit for subscriptions received and accepted after such time will be calculated on the next following Valuation Day.